PanosGriziotis/QA-system/README.md

 ## Architecture Overview
 ![alt text](https://github.com/PanosGriziotis/QA-subsystem-thesis/blob/main/qa_system_architecture_v3.png?raw=true)

 There are two types of query pipelines available for inferring answers to queries.
-These endpoints provide different approaches to answering queries:
+These pipeline provide different approaches to answering queries:

 ### Retrieval-Augmented Generation (RAG)

 - **Description:** This query pipeline utilizes a Retrieval-Augmented Generator (RAG) method.
 The answer is a free text generated from from retrieved documents.
 The Generative Reader component is based on the monolingual instruction-following LLM [Meltemi-7B-Instruct-v1.5](https://huggingface.co/ilsp/Meltemi-7B-Instruct-v1.5).

-### Extractive Question Answering (QA)
+### Extractive Question Answering

 - **Description:** This query pipeline utilizes an Extractive QA method.
 The answer is extracted as a span from a single document.
 The Extractive Reader component is a fine-tuned [multilingual DeBERTaV3](https://huggingface.co/microsoft/mdeberta-v3-base) model on SQuAD V2 and the [COVID-QA-el_small](https://huggingface.co/datasets/panosgriz/COVID-QA-el-small) dataset.